NicolaRFranco/dlroms/README.md

          !pip install git+https://github.com/NicolaRFranco/dlroms.git
          from dlroms import*

-In this way, the Colab kernel can be restarted and run at any time (without redundant re-installations).
+The pip instruction will install the basic version, while the importation of the dlrom package will automatically trigger the complementary installation of FEniCS and gmsh.
+At the same time, this syntax will avoid redundant installations if the kernel is restarted.

 ## Modules overview
 The DLROMs library consists of several modules, which we may synthesize as follows.

-* **dlroms.colab**</br> Integrative module for the installation in Colab.

-* **dlroms.cores**</br> For handling, generating, and loading CPU/GPU torch tensors.

-* **dlroms.dnns**</br> For constructing, saving and loading basic neural network architectures.

-* **dlroms.minns**</br> An integrative module that allows users to create neural network architectures specifically tailored for mesh-based functional data, such as signals discretized via Finite Elements.
-It includes trainable models, such as, for instance, [Mesh-Informed Neural Networks (MINNs)](https://doi.org/10.1007/s10915-023-02331-1), and nonlearnable architectures for computing integral norms, geodesic distances and more.

-* **dlroms.fespaces**</br> FEniCS based library for handling meshes and discretized functional data (visualization, dof-to-function conversion etc.).

-* **dlroms.geometry**</br> Auxiliary module that allows fespaces.py to interact with gmsh (if installed).

-* **dlroms.gp**</br> Complementary module for constructing Gaussian processes in Finite Element spaces.

-* **dlroms.gifs**</br> Auxiliary library for the visualization of time-dependent solutions.
+### Main modules

-* **dlroms.roms**</br> Core library that allows users to construct data-driven Reduced Order Models.
+* **dlroms.roms**</br> *Costruction of data-driven ROMs*.
 Includes basic algorithms, such as POD, and abstract classes for incorporating and training neural network models.
 It can be used to implement ROM strategies such as [POD-NN](https://doi.org/10.1016/j.jcp.2018.02.037), autoencoder based [DL-ROMs](https://doi.org/10.1090/mcom/3781), and more.
+* **dlroms.dnns**</br> *Design of neural network architectures*.
+Pytorch based module for constructing, saving and loading basic DNN architectures.
+* **dlroms.fespaces**</br> *Handling meshes and discretized functional data*.
+FEniCS based module for data visualization, conversion (dof-to-function, torch-to-fenics representation) and more.
+* **dlroms.minns**</br> *Hybrid module bridging neural networks and finite element spaces*.
+Implements advanced neural network architectures for mesh-based functional data (e.g., data coming from Finite Element simulations).
+These include: (i) trainable architectures, such as [Mesh-Informed Neural Networks (MINNs)](https://doi.org/10.1007/s10915-023-02331-1), (ii) nonlearnable blocks, for computing, e.g., integral norms, geodesic distances and more.

+### Auxiliary modules
+* **dlroms.cores**</br> Pytorch based library for handling, generating, and loading CPU/GPU tensors.
+* **dlroms.geometry**</br> Auxiliary module regulating the interaction between dlroms.fespaces and gmsh (if installed).
+* **dlroms.gp**</br> Complementary module implementing Gaussian processes in Finite Element spaces.
+* **dlroms.gifs**</br> Auxiliary library for the visualization of time-dependent solutions.
+* **dlroms.colab**</br> Integrative module for compatibility with Google Colab.

-We remark that the main algorithms, classes and routines are also included in the **\_\_init\_\_.py** module.
-Thus, instead of navigating the whole library, users can easily import the main features of the DLROMs package by simply running
+We remark that the main algorithms, classes and routines are also included in the **\_\_init\_\_.py** module, and thus readily avaiable after the following

     from dlroms import*